pkalachyn-gd/collab-code-editor/README.md

     ## Potential Next Steps

-        Build the AI Proxy: Implement the Java/Node.js backend proxy to securely manage the GEMINI_API_KEY and call the @google/generative-ai SDK.

-        Activate Real AI: Replace the mock service in AiCompletionService with a real HttpClient module to call the new proxy.
+        Activate Real AI in Frontend: The AiCompletionService in Angular needs to be updated to call the live backend at http://localhost:8080/api/complete instead of returning mock data.

         Add Persistence: Integrate a persistent Yjs provider (like y-leveldb or y-mongodb) into the y-websocket server to save document states.